goatcorp/dalamud-docs/docs/plugin-publishing/restrictions.md

   serves to enhance or facilitate behavior that is outside the game's intended specifications, it will not be allowed.
 This is because such plugins tacitly encourage behavior that we cannot support or discuss within our community.
-- your plugin does not give any advantage in any competition or player versus player environment
+- your plugin does not give any advantage in any competitive or PvP environment

 Certain plugins may be subject to certain additional constraints or review based on their featureset, potential impact to the ecosystem, and other factors.